 Our notes on tracking force -

-Tracking force affects a number of cartridge parameters and must be set precisely to optimize tracking ability, VTA and alignment of the internal generator assembly.
+Tracking force affects a number of cartridge parameters and must be set precisely to optimize tracking ability, VTA, and alignment of the internal generator assembly.
 Very small changes can make significant differences.
-Some listeners feel they can detect variances of as little as little as .05g!
+Some listeners feel they can detect variances of as little as .05g!

-Our Note: We've had great success with the Ortofon DS-L1.
 It is a common misconception that a lower tracking results in less record wear.
 While that statement is not totally incorrect, it does not tell the whole story.
 Although what we measure is tracking force, this is not necessarily what the groove sees.
 Barring mistracking, which can result in permanent groove damage, the key to record wear is pressure per unit of surface area.
 Thus, stylus contact area is the key issue.
-Even if the tracking force is light, if the stylus contact area is small, the tracking force will be concentrated on a smaller area of LP groove, resulting in higher localized pressures and accelerated groove wear.
+Even if the tracking force is light, if the stylus contact area is small, the tracking force will be concentrated on a smaller area of the LP groove, resulting in higher localized pressures and accelerated groove wear.
 Conversely, a higher tracking force with larger contact area is less damaging.
 A larger contact patch distributes tracking forces over a larger portion of that groove wall, reducing localized tracking pressures and minimizing groove wear.

 Follow the instructions in your owner’s manual and those provided with your alignment gauge — different gauges use slightly different methods.
 As you square up the cartridge body with the gauge’s markings, be sure that the cartridge sides are square or your alignment will be wrong.
 When all adjustments are correct, carefully snug down the cartridge mounting screws.
 Keeping a firm grip on cartridge and headshell together so nothing shifts, delicately tighten each screw down a turn or so, then repeat until tight.
 Snugging down one screw all the way before tightening the others is almost certain to twist the cartridge out of alignment.
 However careful you’ve been, always check the alignment again after tightening.